AMReX-Combustion/PeleLM/Docs/source/ProblemSetup.rst

                    dx,gridloc.lo(),gridloc.hi() );
   }

-The associated fortran routines must shape the data accordingly:
+The associated fortran routine must shape the arrays accordingly, and fill the data:

 ::